Every great content marketing strategy begins with a blog.

 HubSpot research has found that business owners that build regular blogs into their inbound marketing campaigns generate 67% more leads and views than those that don’t.
 What’s more, the average company with a blog gets 97% more inbound links than companies without, and websites with a blog have 434% more indexed pages.

 (Image source: tech.co)

-How to Brainstorm Blog Titles for Your Content Marketing Strategy
+How to find Blog Titles for your Content Marketing Strategy

 The importance of blogging, it is clear, cannot be underestimated.

 What is also clear, however, is that you’re going to need to come up with a lot of blog post ideas to form a solid content marketing strategy that will take your prospects and customers on a continuous journey with you as a brand.

 Here, we’ve put together a list of five ideas to help you brainstorm blog titles.

 Yes – this goes right at the top of the list, as it one of the best ways to generate ideas for your ToFU blog content.
 Why?
 Because your social media following is your ToFU audience.